briis/unifiprotect/README.md

 2. **RTSP Stream** Select each camera under the CAMERAS tab, click on the camera and you will get a menu on the right side.
 Click the MANAGE button and there will be a menu like the picture below.
 (If you can't see the same picture click the + sign to the right of RTSP).
 Make sure that at least one of the streams is set to on.
 It does not matter whcich one, or if you select more than one.
 The integration will pick the one with the highest resolution.<br>

 ![USER Settings](https://github.com/briis/unifiprotect/blob/master/images/setup_user.png) ![RTSP Settings](https://github.com/briis/unifiprotect/blob/master/images/setup_rtsp.png)

+**Note:** This has been testet on Unifi Protect Controller version 1.13.0-beta.16, and I cannot guarantee that this will work on a lower version than that.

 ## Manual Installation
 To add Unifi Protect to your installation, create this folder structure in your /config directory: